bcgov/digital-trust-toolkit/docs/governance/employment/court-services-branch/governance.md

 1. The Contractor MUST indicate to Share the details for the proof to be successful.
 1. Traction MUST check the proof is valid.
 1. Traction MUST send a problem report to ACM if the proof is invalid.
-1. Traction MUST semd a success notification to ACM if the proof is valid.
+1. Traction MUST send a success notification to ACM if the proof is valid.
 2. If the proof is valid, A2A will allow the Contractor to access the A2A application.

 ## 2.6.
 Technical Requirements